Quick facts about Bocas Del Toro

 Balboa: equivalent to the American Dollar.
 The American Dollar is freely used in the country.
 There are not Balboa bills, only coins, that are equal to the american coins in size and value.

 9.883 inhabitants (2000 census) is the population of the islands.

-There is only one bank in Bocas del Toro, a branch of the National Bank of Panama, in the Goverment House street.
-Open mondays to fridays from 8:00 am to 2:00 pm, and saturdays from 9:00 am to 12:00 pm.
+There is only one bank in Bocas del Toro, a branch of the National Bank of Panama, in the Government House street.
+Open Mondays to Fridays from 8:00 am to 2:00 pm, and Saturdays from 9:00 am to 12:00 pm.
 Cash can be obtained through one of their three ATMs or at the ATM on the Mani Street

 IMMIGRATION – Visa